ChartIQ/Charting-Library---iOS-Sample-App-Legacy/README.md

 [http://documentation.chartiq.com/tutorial-Starting on iOS.html](http://documentation.chartiq.com/tutorial-Starting%20on%20iOS.html)

-Open the app in Xcode using xcworkspace file and build.
+Open the application in Xcode using xcworkspace file and build.
-> Remember the app currently targets an older version of Swift than Xcode prefers.
-The app will compile but if you would like to update the Swift target you must use Xcode's converter.
+> Remember the application currently targets an older version of Swift than Xcode prefers.
+The application will compile but if you would like to update the Swift target you must use Xcode's converter.

 ## Questions and support